thisisqubika/guides/style/react-native/README.md

 * **[JSX filename extension](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-filename-extension.md)**: We are not keen on forcing developer to use .jsx files since it provides no real benefit.
 * **[Import order](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/order.md)**: This rule is not actually disencouraged, but actually configured to better adapt to what the team prefers.
 The default order for the imports is `"builtin", "external", "parent", "sibling", "index"`.
 We do prefer having the following order: `"builtin", "external", "parent", "sibling", "index"`

+### React Native Specific design decisiones

+#### Platform specific code

+Always prefer having a `.android.js` and a `.ios.js` file instead of having platform checks `if Platform.OS === 'ios' ...`.
+The resulting code will be clearer and more extensible, since adding new changes for each platform will be easier.

 ### Tools

 We highly recommend using the ESlint integrations with the IDE or code editor that the developer is using.
 The following are the most popular ones: